-These Business Practices use the term “TSR” to represent a request for transmission service and use the term “reservation” to represent a transmission service request (TSR) that has been confirmed by the customer.
+These business practices use the term “TSR” to represent a request for transmission service and use the term “reservation” to represent a transmission service request (TSR) that has been confirmed by the customer.

-This section of the Business Practices address requirements that apply to both Point-to-Point Transmission Service (PTP) and Network Integrated Transmission Service (NITS).
+This section of the business practices address requirements that apply to both Point-to-Point Transmission Service (PTP) and Network Integrated Transmission Service (NITS).
 Section 4 of these practices address specific requirements for PTP and Section 5 of these practices address specific requirements for NITS.